 There!
 You’ve got a gallery wall!
 I’m so pumped on our choices from Minted — they feel fresh and clean and they brighten up the room just like I’d hoped (see the before and after?!).

 I think my favorites might be the prints of photos that I took my very self.
 The ferris wheel and the Parisian building are from our time in Europe.
 Minted also has an option to print your own images in a whole bunch of different sizes and I’m so glad we tried it out.
 I love that the reminder of those travels hangs on our wall now!
 The rest of the art we used all turned out to work so nicely together!
-Our picks:
+Our picks and their sizes:

 How about you — have you ever tried a gallery wall in your home?
 It’s a project that’s sometimes tricky to put together but so cool in the end.
 I’d love to know what kind of art you’d hang in your own gallery wall!
 Photography?
 Lettering?
 Paintings?
 Family photos?
 Hope our tips help you figure it all out! xoxo